alexnathanson/solar-protocol/development-environment.md

 * viz.py
 * getRemoteData.py

-Scripts the require API keys (not currently set up to work in a local dev environment):
+Scripts the require API keys (These will run, but will fail because the API key is real.
+More work is needed to enable them to safely make test posts with dummy data without it breaker the client.):
 * clientPostIP.py
 * solarProtocol.py